 If a member of the Selection Committee is nominated for the award, that member shall step down from deliberations in such cases.

-All nominations shall be sent to the Company Secretary of BirdLife South Africa who shall circulate to the Selection Committee members.
+All nominations shall be sent to the HR Manager of BirdLife South Africa.
+All nominations shall be received by the HR Manager.

 The members of the Selection Committee shall vote on the nominations.